 To substitute a string for the server header field for HTTP protocol inspection, use the spoof-server command in parameters configuration mode.
 To disable this feature, use the no form of this command.

 spoof-server string

 no spoof-server string

 string String to substitute for the server header field.
-82 characters maximum.
-51.11.5 String to substitute for the server neader meta.
-62 characters maximum.
+82 characters maximum. ---

 The following table shows the modes in which you can enter the command: